Real Estate Brokerage CRM Software Manager

 Dedicated Overseas Virtual Assistant(s) to Manage Your Company's CRM Software

 REVAS provides "Fully Managed" US-based and Overseas Virtual Assistants, specialized in working exclusively with Real Estate Companies.
 We can help you implement this, and a variety of other Real Estate Workflows, on autopilot!

-A Customer Relations Manager is a Virtual Assistant who’s entire focus will be on making sure your real estate CRM for your brokerage or team stays completely updated across the board.
+A CRM Software Manager is a Virtual Assistant who’s entire focus will be on making sure your real estate CRM for your Brokerage stays completely updated across the board.

-Their main focus will be checking in on each team member’s recent:
+Their main focus will be checking in on each Salesperson’s recent:

-… in order to make sure everyone is recording their information correctly and managing their leads according to the outline procedures that you’ve created.
+… in order to make sure everyone is recording their information correctly and managing their Leads & Opportunities according to the documented procedures that you’ve created.

 Your CRM Manager Assistant will go deep into your CRM:

 - checking every last detail,